-Borojo juice : This is one of the drinks traditional from this area.
-This shake is made with the pulp from the fruit called borojó, milk and sugar.
-This fruit due to a large amount of aminoacids has been used as a source of energy for years.
+Borojo juice : This is one of the drinks traditional in this area.
+This shake is made with the pulp from the fruit called borojó, milk, and sugar.
+This fruit, due to a large amount of aminoacids has been used as a source of energy for years.

-The area is also big on palmito, yucca or cassava and cacao, which will be some of the main ingredients in the dishes you find in the restaurants of the area.
+The area is also big on palmito, yucca, cassava, and cacao, which will be some of the main ingredients in the dishes you find in the restaurants of the area.